Menu

 In this atmosphere of palpable anger and menace, everyone just wanted to get out of Puerto San Julián as quickly as possible.
 The sailors worked like the demons the Tehuelche now believed them to be to complete the re-caulking and refurbishing of the Concepción, the last of the ships in line to receive this treatment.
 Even once this labor was completed, however, they were still trapped in the little bay that had now become such a den of danger.
 For, longer days or no, winter had yet to release its grip on this part of the world.

 Magellan thus had plenty of worries already when word reached him that Juan de Cartagena, who had been held prisoner in a lean-to at the edge of the encampment for the past three months, was, incredibly, back to his old ways.
-Cartagena was very chummy with one of the two priests attached to the expedition, a Frenchman named Bernard Calmette.
-Despite his own intense religiosity, Magellan had never trusted Calmette for this reason, had always made his Confessions to the other priest.
+Cartagena was very chummy with one of the two priests attached to the expedition, a Frenchman from an aristocratic family by the name of Bernard Calmette.
+Despite his own intense religiosity, Magellan had never trusted Calmette for this reason, had always made his Confessions to the other priest, a common named Pedro de Valderrama whom he would normally have considered to be beneath him.
 Now, it seemed, Cartagena was using Calmette as a messenger, trying to persuade the sailors to break him out of his improvised prison cell and help him to finish the job of mutiny.
 It had all become a bit pathetic by this point; whatever credibility Cartagena had still possessed among the sailors after suffering pillorying and other humiliations at the hands of Magellan had been annihilated forever by his cowardly performance in those first days of May.
 But my God, Magellan wondered, when would this entitled gadfly cease trying to bite him?

 The answer to that question being self-evidently never, Magellan took the drastic measures he had avoided for so long.
 On August 11, 1520, he sent Gómez de Espinosa to round up both the source and the propagator of the most recent stirrings toward dissent.
 Cartagena and Calmette were ushered quietly into a longboat packed with supplies and several armed guards.
 While the prisoners looked on in mounting consternation, the boat was rowed to an islet near the mouth of the bay.
 As Espinosa’s men began unloading the supplies, the truth of what was being done to them fully dawned on the passengers, and the crying and pleading began.
 Unmoved by this soft-living pair of hangers-on who offended his every notion of manly honor, Espinosa paid them no heed whatsoever, just kept on with his work.
 The guards had to physically beat the castaways back as they pushed off in the longboat again, leaving the aristocrat and his pet priest behind with only enough food for a few months and the makings of some basic shelter.
 These were the last concessions they would ever receive from Magellan.